Leaf Orchid Care:

 Over the past 20 years the orchid supply has become almost limitless.
-Learning about leaf orchid care is becoming more important to all the orchid lovers.
+Learning about leaf orchid care is becoming more important to all orchid lovers.

 Leaves can be yellow, blackened or brown or they may become shriveled.
 Let's learn more about leaf orchid care and what to do.

-leaf orchid careLeaves may also be mottled or streaked black or brown.
+Leaves may also be mottled or streaked black or brown.
 They are telling us that this could be from a viral infection.
-Caring for orchids tells us to determine this special tests are needed and can be provided b your local agriculture experiment station.
-You will need to send in a leave.
-As in humans, there is really not much for treating this right now.
+Caring for orchids tells us to determine this special tests are needed and can be provided by your local agriculture experiment station.
+You will need to send in a leaf.
+As in humans, there is really not much for treating virus right now.

 On the other hand it could be from, too much light (most common), not enough nitrogen in the fertilizer or if the medium is primarily bark.
 Other causes include being subjected to low temps or loss of roots.